Updated: Dec 4, 2022

 -Subs Jandals made from repurposed plastic pollution

 -SOAPS!
-Solid Shampoo/Conditioner/Cleanser...
-Check out Miabelle , Kalla Beauty, Lusid Beauty (especially great for curls), Aoraki Naturals , Fair and Square Soapery, Ethique and Dirty Hippie for some great local brands.
+Solid Shampoo/ Conditioner/ Cleanser/ Body Wash...
+Check out these amazing NZ brands: Miabelle , Kalla Beauty, Lusid Beauty (especially great for curly hair), Aoraki Naturals , Fair and Square Soapery, Ethique , Farm Folly (who also do beautiful gift boxes)and Dirty Hippie.
 Or how about a lovely wooden/bamboo soap dish?

 -Outliv beautiful recycled fabric bags made with low/zero waste.

-(See also 'gifts from the person who has everything' below, for more gift ideas for her.)
+(See also 'gifts from the person who has everything' below, and 'experience' and 'homemade' gifts above, for more gift ideas for the big kids.)

 -Hat from Offcut- they use fabric offcuts to create super cool caps.